 Come for the Programs . . .

-* Since the Covid shutdown, we have been running in-person meetings with "hybrid" access by Zoom.
+* Since the Covid shutdown ended, we have been running in-person meetings with "hybrid" access by Zoom.
 To join by Zoom send a request to [email protected]

 Meetings start at 9:30 AM with coffee and socializing.
 At 10:00 we sit down, sing a song or two, and hear a few jokes & announcements.
 The day's invited speaker starts at around 10:30.
-Visitors are asked to arrive by 10:00 AM.
+Visitors are asked to arrive by 10:00 AM to sign in.

 Note: For the present, in-person attendance requires full Covid vaccination.
 Face masks are optional.